There are only eight developed hiking trails in Badlands National Park but the entire 244,000 acres of the park are open to hikers.

 Starting Point: Fossil Exhibit Trail and the Door/Window parking area

-The Castle Trail is the park's largest maintained trail.
+The Castle Trail is the park's longest trail (maintained trail).
 It is considered a moderate hike is it is relatively flat but it can feel much worse for those ill-prepared.

 There is virtually no shade and the summers get extremely hot so make sure to carry plenty of water, have a good pair of boots, and keep an eye out for rattlesnakes along the trail.